elfrances/mkshiz/README.md

 # mkshiz
-An interactive command-line tool for generating a SHIZ file from a FIT file
+**mkshiz** is an interactive command-line tool for generating a SHIZ file from a FIT file.